Often referred to as “a typical Aussie bloke”, comedian Dave Hughes is an unusual success story.

 His stand-up career really took off after a successful spot in the televised Melbourne International Comedy Festival Gala in 1999.
 He began doing regular radio spots on RRR the same year.

 In 2001, he began a regular hosting position on The Glasshouse on ABC along with Wil Anderson and Corrine Grant (2001-2006).
 In December of the same year he began doing breakfast radio with Kate Langbroek and Dave O’Neil on then-new radio station Nova 100 in Melbourne.

 Over the years, his work commitments increased, hosting popular AFL football show Before the Game (2003-2013) and doing weekly segments on Rove (2007-2009).
 In mid-2009, he became an inaugural host of new Channel 10 nightly news show The Project, along with Charlie Pickering and Carrie Bickmore, often injecting much-needed humour into the news of the day.

 He continued on the show until the end of 2013, when he announced he would be leaving to focus on stand-up comedy and time with his young family.
 This year was also the final year of the Hughesy and Kate show on Nova 100, drawing to a close a successful 12-year breakfast radio partnership with Kate Langbroek.
-After just one year apart, Hughesy and Kate returned to the airwaves in 2015 with a national drive show on KIIS and Mix FM and it’s as though they never even had a year off.
-Dave now broadcasts his radio show from all around the country while touring his stand up show and dropping into Channel 9 for The Footy Show almost every week of the AFL season.
-In 2016, Dave will also be hosting the hugely successful Australia’s Got Talent for Channel 9.
+After just one year apart, Hughesy and Kate returned to the airwaves in 2015 with a national drive show and in 2018, Hughesy and Kate are moved to the Hit Network nationally where they will continue to host Drive radio.
+Dave now broadcasts his radio show from all around the country while touring his stand up show.

 Dave Hughes met his wife Holly, a journalist, in 2002.